NaimNajmios/Socurate/README.md

 2. Enter comma or space-separated hashtags (e.g., `#BolaSepak, #JDT, #Football`)
 3. Toggle "Auto-append hashtags" on/off
 4. Hashtags are automatically formatted (# added if missing)
-5. Use the checkbox on the main screen to include/exclude hashtags per post
+5. Use the Hashtags chip on the main screen to include/exclude hashtags per post

 ## 🏗️ Architecture

 ### Core Components

 - **GeminiService**: Handles API communication with intelligent retry logic, exponential backoff, source detection, and post refinement
+- **ContentGenerationService**: Background service for non-blocking content generation
 - **WebContentExtractor**: Extracts main content from URLs using Jsoup with robust error handling
 - **PreferencesManager**: Securely manages API keys, settings, and user preferences using encrypted storage

 ### Activities

-- **MainActivity**: Primary interface for manual input, generation, editing, and refinement
+- **MainActivity**: Primary interface for manual input, generation, editing, and refinement with dynamic toggle chips
 - **ShareReceiverActivity**: Handles share intents from other apps with seamless processing
 - **SettingsActivity**: Configuration hub for API, tone, hashtags, source, and theme management

 ### UI Components

-- **Animations**: Fade in/out, slide up, skeleton shimmer for smooth transitions
+- **Shimmer Loading**: Facebook Shimmer library for elegant skeleton loading animations
+- **Filter Chips**: Material Design 3 chips for Title, Hashtags, and Source toggles
 - **Cards**: Material CardView with elevation and rounded corners
 - **Buttons**: Pill-shaped buttons and Extended FAB with scale animations
 - **Themes**: Dark and Light themes with consistent color schemes